-Add 100g of powder to 120-150ml of warm water and 2 tsp of olive oil.
-Mix the powder and then form a soft dough and knead for 5 mins and then set aside.
+To make your own protein packed flatbreads simply add 3 large scoops (100g) of powder to 120-150ml of warm water and 2 tsp of olive oil.
+Mix the powder and then form a soft dough, knead for 5 minutes and then set aside.
 Separate into 4 balls and roll out to strips.
-Griddle on a high heat for 2 mins or bake for 10-12 mins.
-Full directions can be found on the Myprotein website.
+Griddle on a high heat for 2 minutes or bake for 10-12 minutes.
+Full directions and recipe ideas can be found on the Myprotein website.

-For allergens, including cereals containing gluten, see ingredients listed in bold.
-Made in a facility that also handles Egg and products thereof.
+For allergens, including cereals containing gluten, see ingredients in bold.
+May also contain egg.

 Unflavoured: Wheat Flour (Fortifying Agents: Calcium Carbonate, Iron, Thiamin and Niacin), Whey Protein Concentrate (Milk), Emulsifier (Soy Lecithin)

 Serving Size - 3 Scoops (100g makes appoximately 4 flatbreads)

 Servings Per Container - Approx. 20 x 25g Flatbreads (500g)